fanfeum/EMTR_ML/README.md

 cd EMTR_ML
 ```

-## Loadig the data, extracting the feature vectors, and training the model
+## Loadig the dataset, extracting the feature vectors, and training the model

-All is implemented in '1sesnor.ipynb'
+Run '1sesnor.ipynb'

+## Visualizing the evaluation results

+Run 'figureMaker.m' using Matlab